Real-world methane emissions from LNG-fueled ships higher than current regulations assume

 FUMES

-FUMES is a collaboration between the ICCT, Explicit ApS, and the Netherlands Organization for Applied Scientific Research (TNO).
+FUMES is a collaboration between the ICCT, Explicit ApS, and the Netherlands Organisation for Applied Scientific Research (TNO).
 The FUMES report contains the most comprehensive dataset of real-world methane emissions from LNG-fueled ships to date, including “methane slip” from engines and fugitive methane emissions from LNG cargo unloading operations.

 Methane slip is the proportion of LNG fuel, which consists mainly of methane, that escapes unburned from the engine to the atmosphere.
-Real-world methane slip measured in the plumes of 18 ships using the most common type of LNG marine engine (LPDF 4-stroke) averaged 6.4%, whereas EU regulations currently assume 3.1% methane slip, and the United Nations International Maritime Organization (IMO) assumes 3.5%.
+Real-world methane slip measured in the plumes of 18 ships using the most common type of LNG marine engine (LPDF 4-stroke) averaged 6.4%, whereas EU regulations currently assume 3.1% methane slip, and the United Nations International Maritime Organisation (IMO) assumes 3.5%.

 Advise: Increase the default methane slip value for LPDF 4-stroke engines to at least 6%.